University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 This can be confusing for many people, so hopefully we'll clear this up in the next section or two.

 In the above, the `/home` directory itself began with a slash, i.e. `/`.
-On a unix-based system (i.e. MacOS & Linux), the `/` directory is defined to be the root directory of the file system.
+On a unix-based system (i.e. MacOS and Linux), the `/` directory is defined to be the root directory of the file system.
 Windows users would be more familiar with seeing `C:\` as the root of the computer, and this is an important difference in the two directory structures.
-Note also that whilst Windows uses the **backslash** (`\`) to indicate a new directory, a Linux-based system uses the **forward slash** (`/`), or more commonly just referred to simply as "slash", marking another but very important difference between the two.
+Note also that whilst Windows uses the **backslash** (`\`) to indicate a directory, a Linux-based system uses the **forward slash** (`/`), or more commonly just referred to simply as "slash", marking another but very important difference between the two.

 #### cd
 {:.no_toc}